 I am an Accredited member of the BACP which means that I have met the stringent training and practice criteria established by this professional body to ensure counsellors are working with professionalism and integrity.
 An important part of my accreditation is that I commit to continuing professional development (CPD) by way of attending courses and keeping up-to-date with the latest counselling research.

 I have over ten years’ experience in providing confidential, short and longer term one-to-one counselling for adults and adolescents within various settings, including the NHS, Relate, and local counselling charities such as The Counselling Partnership and Off The Record, Twickenham.
-In addition to my private practice, I currently work two days a week at a local secondary school where I provide counselling for young people aged from 11 to 18 years old.
+In addition to my private practice, I currently work at three local secondary schools where I provide counselling for young people aged from 11 to 18 years old.

 Accredited register membership